A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: On doubly-periodic Floquet theory

-Concerned the issue of relating the monodromy of the wave function along period $2K+2iK^{'}$ and the Floquet exponent $\mu$, similar to the case of the first small energy asymptotic expansion, the classical Floquet theory is invalid.
+Concerning the issue of relating the monodromy of the wave function along period $2\mathbf{K}+2i\mathbf{K}^{\prime}$ and the Floquet exponent $\mu$, similar to the case of the first small energy asymptotic expansion, the classical Floquet theory is invalid.
 Although the corresponding asymptotic expansion presented below in (\ref{ellipsoidalJaceigenvalue3}) has not been given in other literature, there is the requirement of consistent with other known results.
-We find the correct relation is given by \be \mu=\f{ik^{'}}{\pi}\int_{z_0}^{z_0+2K+2iK^{'}}v(z)dz. \ee This relation gives the asymptotic expansion (\ref{ellipsoidalJaceigenvalue3}) consistent with all known results, especially in the limits of $\Omega\to0$ (the Lam\'{e} potential), and in the limit $\Omega\to0, k\to0$, with $\Delta k^2$ fixed (the Mathieu potential).
+We find the correct relation is given by

+This relation gives the asymptotic expansion (\ref{ellipsoidalJaceigenvalue3}) consistent with all known results, especially in the limits of $\Omega\to0$ (the Lam\'{e} potential), and in the limit $\Omega\to0, k\to0$, with $\Delta k^2$ fixed (the Mathieu potential).